jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

   resiliency, e.g., as an input to decisions on how many instances of replicated services need to be run and where.

-Some of the strategies that are useful in implementing a well working dynamic scaling include:
+Some of the strategies that are useful in implementing effective dynamic scaling include:

 * Matching the currently used resources to the actual need, be it about traffic demand or resiliency.
-One way to do this is to use of power-proportional underlying technologies, such as chipsets or transmission technologies.
+One way to do this is to use power-proportional underlying technologies, such as chipsets or transmission technologies.
 And where this is not sufficient, the ability to turn components/systems on and off is an alternative